-- log_file log file to write
+• log_file - log file to write

-- debug do we want debug level logging?

-- basename basename of the log file

-tkp.steps.persistence This step is used for the storing of images and metadata to the database and image cache (mongodb).
+- debug do we want debug level logging? - basename basename of the log file tkp.steps.persistence This step is used for the storing of images and metadata to the database and image cache (mongodb).

-'''

-tkp.steps.persistence.create_dataset (dataset_id, description)
+tkp.steps.persistence.create_dataset(dataset_id, description)

-'''

-Creates a dataset if it doesn't exists Note: Should only be used in a master recipe :returns: the database ID of this dataset tkp.steps.persistence.extract_metadatas (images, sigma, f) returns the metadata extracted from the list of images.
+Creates a dataset if it doesn't exists Note: Should only be used in a master recipe :returns: the database ID of this dataset tkp.steps.persistence.extract_metadatas (images, rms_est_sigma, rms_est_fraction) Extracts metadata and rms_qc values from the list of images.

-- images list of image urls - sigma used for RMS calculation, see tkp.quality.statistics - f used for RMS calculation, see tkp.quality.statistics a list of metadata's.
-The metadata will be False if extraction failed.

-- tkp.steps.persistence.image_to_mongodb (filename, hostname, port, db) Copy a file into mongodb - tkp.steps.persistence.node_steps (images, $image_cache_config$, sigma, f) this function executes all persistence steps that should be executed on a node.
-Note: Should only be used in a node recipe - tkp.steps.persistence.store_images (images_metadata, extraction_radius_pix, dataset_id) Add images to database.
+- images list of image urls - rms_est_sigma used for RMS calculation, see tkp.quality.statistics - rms_est_fraction used for RMS calculation, see tkp.quality.statistics tkp.steps.persistence.image_to_mongodb (filename, hostname, port, db) Copy a file into mongodb this function executes all persistence steps that should be executed on a node.
+Note: Should only be used in a node recipe tkp.steps.persistence.store_images (images_metadata, extraction_radius_pix, dataset_id) Add images to database.
 Note that all images in one dataset should be inserted in one go, since the order is very important here.
 If you don't add them all in once, you should make sure they are added in the correct order e.g. sorted by observation time.